 Although this potato green peas curry recipe is meant for chapathi, you can also use this green peas curry as a side dish for dosa, idli, appam or rice as you wish!

-- mustard seeds 1 teaspoon (you can also use dry red chilies if not for kids)
+- 1 teaspoons mustard seeds you can also use dry red chilies if not for kids

 - Wash the green peas and soak the dry green peas in enough water for about 4 to 5 hours or overnight.